nowozin/ArcadeLearningEnvironment.jl/README.md

 For a higher level access to ALE see [ReinforcementLearningEnvironments](https://github.com/JuliaReinforcementLearning/ReinforcementLearningEnvironments.jl).

-ALE is a modified emulator for the Atari 2600 that can emulate around 100 games with additional access to game state information and in-game rewards.
+ALE is a modified emulator for the Atari 2600 that can emulate more than 50 games with additional access to game state information and in-game rewards.
 This is useful for learning and benchmarking artificial intelligence agents playing computer games.